 Easy Mexican Street Corn Dip

-- 4 cups corn, about 4 cobs (can use fresh or frozen – see notes for directions if using frozen)
+- 4 cups fresh corn, cooked & cooled (about 4 cobs – see the notes section for cooking directions)

 - 1 4oz can diced green chilis, drained and rinsed (I used hot chiles)